iamveronica/iamx/README.md

 http://veganbunny.com/projects/flashiamx/iamxvolatile.html

-This is an Adobe Flash website I created as a college project.
-It's a re-design of IAMX.eu
+This is an Adobe Flash website I created for a college class.
+It's a re-design of IAMX.eu.

 I do not own all images within the website.